dasc-lab/wind_disturbance_experiment/GP/gp_advanced/README.md

 # Gaussian Data and Model for Wind Experiements

-## Reading recorded data, visualizing the trajectories, and truncating takeoff and landing data
+## Visualizing trajectories and truncating takeoff and landing data
 Use `plot_trejectory_ref.py` to visualize the trajectories and its 3D components.
 Use `bag_path` variable to select different trajectories to be processed.
 Adjust variables `cutoff` and `threshold` to remove takeoff and landing data, where `threshold` removes takeoff data towards the beginning of the recording and `cutoff` removes landing data from the recording.
 Please ensure no takeoff and landing data is included as this can mess up Gaussian Process training.
 Other files such as `plot_acc.py` may import `cutoff` and `threshold`.

 ## Visualize Acceleration and Applying Low-Pass Filter